JohannesBenzing/warcraft3mapmanager/README.md

 I compiled with MinGW using QtCreator and Qt5.3.0.

 todo:
--automatically detect warcraft 3 maps directory (read from registry) -somehow hack warcraft 3 into loading/hosting the selected map. maybe possible in GHost++ -fix fonts not being fully displayed on warcraft3mapmangerStyledWithoutFullscreen and warcraft3mapmanagerUnstyled
+  - automatically detect warcraft 3 maps directory (read from registry)
+  - somehow hack warcraft 3 into loading/hosting the selected map. maybe possible with GHost++
+  - fix fonts not being fully displayed on warcraft3mapmangerStyledWithoutFullscreen and warcraft3mapmanagerUnstyled